digitalrebar/provision/doc/arch/data.rst

 .Machine.URL                   A HTTP URL that references the Machine's specific unique filesystem space.
 .Env.PathFor <proto> <file>    This references the boot environment and builds a string that presents a either a tftp or http specifier into exploded ISO space for that file.  *Proto* is **tftp** or **http**.
 The *file* is a relative path inside the ISO.
 .Env.InstallURL                An HTTP URL to the base ISO install directory.
+.Env.OS.Family                 An optional string from the BootEnv that is used to represent the OS Family.
+Ubuntu preseed uses this to determine debian vs ubuntu as an example.
+.Env.OS.Version                An optional string from the BootEnv that is used to represent the OS Version.
+Ubuntu preseed uses this to determine what version of ubuntu is being installed.
 .Env.JoinInitrds <proto>       A comma separated string of all the initrd files specified in the BootEnv reference through the specified proto (**tftp** or **http**)
 .BootParams                    This renders the **BootParam** field of :ref:`rs_model_bootenv` at that spot.
 Template expansion applies to that field as well.
 .ProvisionerAddress            An IP address that is on the provisioner that is the most direct access to the machine.